Computer Go: Minimax tree search

 One traditional AI technique for creating game playing software is to use a minimax tree search.
 This involves playing out all hypothetical moves on the board up to a certain point, then using an evaluation function to estimate the value of that position for the current player.
 The move which leads to the best hypothetical board is selected, and the process is repeated each turn.
 While tree searches have been very effective in computer chess, they have seen less success in Computer Go programs.
 This is partly because it has traditionally been difficult to create an effective evaluation function for a Go board, and partly because the large number of possible moves each side can make each leads to a high branching factor.
 This makes this technique very computationally expensive.
 Because of this, many programs which use search trees extensively can only play on the smaller 9×9 board, rather than full 19×19 ones.

 There are several techniques, which can greatly improve the performance of search trees in terms of both speed and memory.
-Pruning techniques such as alpha–beta pruning, Principal Variation Search, and MTD(f) can reduce the effective branching factor without loss of strength.
+Pruning techniques such as alpha–beta pruning, Principal variation search, and MTD(f) can reduce the effective branching factor without loss of strength.
 In tactical areas such as life and death, Go is particularly amenable to caching techniques such as transposition tables.
 These can reduce the amount of repeated effort, especially when combined with an iterative deepening approach.
-In order to quickly store a full-sized Go board in a transposition table, a hashing technique for mathematically summarizing is generally necessary.
+To quickly store a full-sized Go board in a transposition table, a hashing technique for mathematically summarizing is generally necessary.
 Zobrist hashing is very popular in Go programs because it has low collision rates, and can be iteratively updated at each move with just two XORs, rather than being calculated from scratch.
 Even using these performance-enhancing techniques, full tree searches on a full-sized board are still prohibitively slow.
 Searches can be sped up by using large amounts of domain specific pruning techniques, such as not considering moves where your opponent is already strong, and selective extensions like always considering moves next to groups of stones which are about to be captured.
 However, both of these options introduce a significant risk of not considering a vital move which would have changed the course of the game.

 Results of computer competitions show that pattern matching techniques for choosing a handful of appropriate moves combined with fast localized tactical searches (explained above) were once sufficient to produce a competitive program.
 For example, GNU Go was competitive until 2008.